 Fire Safety Inspections

 In order to keep the residence hall free of fire hazards, fire safety inspections are performed four times a year: at the beginning of each semester, in November, and over the summer.
-The CA and SCA staff in the building will follow up on any fire safety violations that are discovered during these inspections.
+Residential Life staff will follow up on any fire safety violations that are discovered during these inspections.

 Flyers and other Postings